 Housing, including damage deposits, short-term rent subsidies, utility costs, household goods and furnishings.
 Only youth who leave foster care at age 18 or older can get this help.

-SELF services can vary depending on the county in which the youth lives.
+STAY (Successful Transition to Adulthood for Youth) services can vary depending on the county in which the youth lives.